-CNL is the largest Russian language Christian television network broadcasting via five channels on four satellites and more than 400 cable networks over the entire Northern hemisphere.
+CNL is the largest Russian language Christian television network broadcasting via two channels on three satellites and more than 300 cable networks over the entire Northern hemisphere.
 It is also available via the Internet to all countries in the world.

 CNL was founded and began broadcasting in 2000 via Kazakhstan’s largest cable network in Almaty.
 From 2002 CNL began broadcasting via satellite.

 CNL-Ukraine was launched on 10th November 2007 and this became the first step in making CNL multilingual.
 This channel is available through multiple IPTV platforms and other cable stations in Ukraine.

 CNL TV also has its own CNLNEWS agency through which we keep all our audience up to date with the latest interesting events throughout the Christian world.
 This news originates from many different countries.